derrickpersson/city-weather/README.md

 Acceptable query parameters:

-location="city" => If location is not provided returns an error.
+location=city => If location is not provided returns an error.
 Else, will return weather data for that city.

-type="current"|"forecast" => if not provided both types of information will be returned
+type=current|forecast => if not provided both types of information will be returned

 ```typescript
 interface WeatherResponse {